openaps/docs/docs/docs/walkthrough/phase-1/openaps-to-nightscout.md

 To verify what was uploaded to Nightscout:
 `cat nightscout/uploaded.json`

-Then for the status:
+Then to add the ns-status device to your openaps.ini:
 `oref0 device-helper ns-status 'ns-status $*' | openaps import`

-Then:
+Then test the ns-status device (Adjust the report directories as needed):
 `openaps use ns-status shell monitor/clock.json oref0-monitor/iob.json oref0-predict/oref0.json oref0-enacted/enacted-temp-basal.json monitor/battery.json monitor/reservoir.json monitor/status.json`

 You should see a lot of info.
-(Side note: the word "received" is spelled wrong.)
+(Side note: the word "received" under the "enacted" heading is typoed.)\

+If you receive an error you have most likely not included all reports;\
+running `openaps use ns-status shell -h` will show positional arguements.
+These arguements are required; `clock iob suggested enacted battery reservoir status` you can also supplement additional reports (i.e., remainder).

 Make sure to save this as a report:
 `openaps report add nightscout/openaps-status.json JSON ns-status shell monitor/clock.json oref0-monitor/iob.json oref0-predict/oref0.json oref0-enacted/enacted-temp-basal.json monitor/battery.json monitor/reservoir.json monitor/status.json`